-To achieve that, we will work towards three priority outcomes through the actions in this plan.
+To achieve this, we will work towards three priority outcomes through the actions in this plan.

-A City that actively responds to the econmic and social impact of COVID on our local music industry.
+A City that actively responds to the economic and social impact of COVID-19 on our local music industry.

 Goal 1: Live music as a tool for social and economic recovery for local businesses.